 - Use sanitizer to clean shoulder harnesses that may touch your face.

-- Inspect seat and lap bars for any nastiness before sitting down.
+- Inspect the seat and lap bars for any nastiness before sitting down.

 - Find ways to manage motion sickness.